cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   if `outputSampleRefinementCount >> 1` (e.g., comparable to or larger than the length of the MCMC chain),

-    the refinement of the output MCMC chain will continue until the integrated autocorrelation of the resulting final sample is less than 2, virtually implying that an independent identically-distributed (i.i.d.) sample from the target objective function has finally been obtained.
+    the refinement of the output MCMC chain will continue until the integrated autocorrelation of the resulting final sample is less than 2, virtually implying that an independent identically distributed (i.i.d.) sample from the target objective function has finally been obtained.

 Note that to obtain i.i.d. samples from a multidimensional chain, the sampler will, by default, use the maximum of integrated Autocorrelation (ACT) among all chain dimensions to refine the chain.
-Note that the value specified for `outputSampleRefinementCount` is used only when the variable `outputSampleSize < 0`, otherwise, it will be ignored.
+Note that the value specified for `outputSampleRefinementCount` is used only when the variable `outputSampleSize < 0`; otherwise, it will be ignored.
 The default value for `outputSampleRefinementCount` is `2147483647`.

 Related specifications: [outputSampleSize](#outputsamplesize), [outputSampleRefinementCount](#outputsamplerefinementcount), [outputSampleRefinementMethod](#outputsamplerefinementmethod).<br>